Student Rights and Responsibilities

 - Complete and submit the online Student Complaint Form.

-- When the complaint is received by the Director of Student Conduct, it will be forwarded to the appropriate individual to review and address the issue.
+- When the complaint is received by the Executive Director of College Engagement, it will be forwarded to the appropriate individual to review and address the issue.

-- After the concern has been addressed, the student/future student will receive a letter from the Director of Student Conduct documenting the receipt, review, and resolution of the complaint.
+- After the concern has been addressed, the student/future student will receive a letter from the Executive Director of College Engagement documenting the receipt, review, and resolution of the complaint.

 If a student feels the administrative response is not satisfactory, the Formal Student Grievance Process may be initiated.